enasequence/read_docs/submit/reads/interactive.rst

 .. image:: ../images/metadata_model_reads.png
    :align: center

-Before you register the run and experiment objects through the Webin Submissions Portal (WSP), you should have completed the following steps:
+Before you register the run and experiment objects through the Webin Portal, you should have completed the following steps:

 - `Register a study <../study/interactive.html>`_
 - `Register a sample <../samples/interactive.html>`_
 - `Upload your read files <../fileprep/upload.html>`_

-To start your read submission, log in to the `Webin Submissions Portal <https://www.ebi.ac.uk/ena/submit/webin>`_.
+To start your read submission, log in to the `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin>`_.
 You will need to complete three steps, described below:

 1. Select and customise a read submission template spreadsheet
 2. Fill out the template spreadsheet
 3. Validate and submit the template spreadsheet

-If you are unsure, you are welcomed and encouraged to test out your submission through the Webin Submissions Portal `test version <https://wwwdev.ebi.ac.uk/ena/submit/webin/>`_.
+If you are unsure, you are welcomed and encouraged to test out your submission through the Webin Portal `test version <https://wwwdev.ebi.ac.uk/ena/submit/webin/>`_.
 All submissions to the test version are overwritten within 24 hours, so your submissions here are consequence-free.
 To be sure that you are in the test environment, always check for the 'wwwdev' URL.